One Nation: COVID-19 vaccines

 Many politicians, commentators and scientists claim that One Nation senators have spread misinformation and conspiracies on the effectiveness and scientific basis of COVID-19 vaccines.
 One Nation opposes vaccine mandates, but denies being against vaccinations.
 However, in 2021, One Nation MLC Mark Latham said that vaccinated people should be exempt from Sydney's COVID-19 lockdown.

-One Nation introduced legislation in 2021 pertaining to Covid-19 mandates, with the bill proposing banning discrimination on Covid-19 vaccination status in the fields of goods, services, facilities, employment, education, accommodation and sport.
-It was supported by 5 Liberal-National senators, it was not passed.
+One Nation introduced legislation in 2021 pertaining to COVID-19 mandates, with the bill proposing banning discrimination on COVID-19 vaccination status in the fields of goods, services, facilities, employment, education, accommodation, and sport.
+It was supported by five Liberal-National senators; it was not passed.

-Climate change
+Climate change and energy

 One Nation senators are frequent critics of any action on climate change and have called climate science a "scam".
 One Nation has spread debunked conspiracy theories about climate change not occurring or being part of a plot by the United Nations.
 The party wants Australia to withdraw from the Paris Climate Accords.

+One Nation says it is "Embracing Australian coal", supporting "baseload coal as a critical part of Australia's energy mix" and supports extending existing coal power generation capacity.
+One Nation also embraces Australian gas, calling it a "key national asset", wants to "lift any bans on new gas appliances in Australian households", "treat Australian gas as a strategic asset", eliminate "red, green and black tape" from the gas industry and "end the effective moratorium on offshore gas and petroleum exploration".

-Voting system and preferences
+Voting system

 In 2019, One Nation called for the abolition of full preferential voting in favour of optional preferential voting at House of Representatives elections.
 The announcement came shortly after Scott Morrison announced that the Liberal Party would preference One Nation behind Labor in several seats for the 2019 federal election.
 In Australia, optional preferential voting is currently only used for Legislative Assembly elections in New South Wales and for council elections in most warded local government areas in Queensland.

 One Nation is also against the use of group voting tickets, which are currently only used for Legislative Council elections in Victoria.
 The party has strongly criticised Glenn Druery, a "preference whispererer" who founded the Minor Party Alliance.
 In the lead-up to the 2022 state election, Hanson claimed that Druery was rigging the election in favour of the incumbent state Labor government of Daniel Andrews, after a leaked video showed that Druery was trying to create a crossbench that Labor could work with.
 Prior to the incident, in 2017, Druery admitted that he had been directing the preferences of micro-parties away from One Nation since 1999.

 Other

-In March 2025, Hanson said the party wants Australia to leave the United Nations, the World Health Organization (WHO), and the World Economic Forum, cut funding for the National Disability Insurance Scheme and abolish the National Indigenous Australians Agency and the Department of Climate Change.
+In March 2025, Hanson said the party wants Australia to leave the United Nations, the World Health Organization, and the World Economic Forum, cut funding for the National Disability Insurance Scheme and abolish the National Indigenous Australians Agency and the Department of Climate Change.